cypress-io/cypress/docs/source/api/commands/spread.md

 description: ''
 ---

-Expand an expression into multiple arguments.
+Expand an array into multiple arguments.

 {% note info %}
 Similar of [`.then()`](https://on.cypress.io/api/then), but always expects an array as it's subject.